 The above graph will show "benchmark met" wherever Council is better off (either less indebted or with greater net assets) than planned.
-In the graph above Council had net assets greater than planned net assets, except for the 2019 year.
-The benchmark was not met in 2019 due to a reduction in the value of the Alpine Energy Limited investment compared to the budget which included an increased investment value.
+In the graph above Council had net assets greater than planned net assets.

-The planned debt for 2022 and 2023 was not fully required due to a delay in some infrastructure capital projects.
+The planned debt for 2022, 2023 and 2024 was not fully required due to a delay in some infrastructure capital projects.